ArnaudBuchholz/gpf-js/doc/tutorials/DEFINE.md

 * `$name`: **(required)** Class name (must start with an uppercase letter, $ or _, validation regexp is `/^[A-Z_$][a-zA-Z0-9]*$/`)
 * `$class`: Shortcut to synthesize `$type`, `$name` and `$namespace`
-* `$extend`: Indicates parent class to inherit from, it can be either a Class handler (JavaScript Function) or a string giving the contextual path to the Class handler (through {@link gpf.context}).
+* `$extend`: Indicates the class to inherit from, it can be either a Class handler (JavaScript function) or a string giving the contextual path to the Class handler (through {@link gpf.context}).

 For instance: